backout

 By default, the new commit will have one parent,

 maintaining a linear history.
-With --merge
+With --merge, the commit

 will instead have two parents: the old parent of the